News Cuttings Vauxhall

 1927 Vauxhall R type 20/60

-1picture71927 Vauxhall R type 20/60 Grafton cabriolet coupe – Owned by Ron and Joy Capil Ron and Joys latest acquisition is a 1927 R type 20/60 Grafton cabriolet coupe, to give it its correct title.
-Coach built body by The Grosvenor Carriage Coy Ltd London.
-As far as we know, this is the only example of this body style still on the road in Australia with only one other known to exist in the UK. –
+1picture71927 Vauxhall R type 20/60 Grafton cabriolet coupe – Owned by Ron and Joy Capil, Ron and Joy’s latest acquisition is a 1927 R type 20/60 Grafton cabriolet coupe, to give it its correct title—coach-built body by The Grosvenor Carriage Coy Ltd London.
+As far as we know, this is the only example of this body style still on the road in Australia, with only one other known to exist in the UK. –

 The Capil’s purchased the car from Devonport in Tasmania, where it has been since about 1945.
 It was originally a Victorian car owned by a Queensland cane cutter.
 It underwent a partial restoration approximately 10 years ago.
-The mileage on the car at 33,000 is believed to be the genuine mileage the car has travelled.
+The mileage on the car at 33,000 is believed to be the genuine mileage the car has travelled

 1958 Vauxhall Victor

-picture51958 Vauxhall Victor & 1958 victor Super.
+picture51958 Vauxhall Victor & 1958 Victor Super.

-I decided to get the Victor because I was looking for something in the fifties era, and had set myself a budget of $500, for a complete car that was restorable.
+I decided to get the Victor because I was looking for something in the fifties era, and I had set a budget of $500 for a completely restorable car.
 As you may or may not be able to tell from the above photo there is a minimum of rust, a little in the boot, a little on each wing, and some surface rust, the car runs, although it will not move.
-The chrome work needs re doing, but I am not in a hurry, this is a nice five six-year project. -Well maybe longer – unfortunately my circumstances changed and I was never able to finish the task.
+The chrome work needs to be done, but I am not in a hurry; this is a nice five-six-year project. -Well, maybe longer –

 picture6